dmrom7/geogbrowns/content/authors/lenka/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My dissertation looks at the use of Spatial Interaction Models and their Spatial Structure.
+bio: My dissertation looks at the use of Spatial Interaction Models and their spatial structure.
 I love coding in Python and R, and in a spare time, I make my own clothes.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons